MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/edit-header.md

     - ProfessorKendrick
 ---

-# Edit header
+# Edit site header

-Makers can establish their site’s brand using the default header provided or by modifying the site's header.
+Makers can establish their Power Pages site's brand by modifying their site's header using the Edit site header feature.
+Using this feature, makers can:

+- Update the site's title and logo.
+- Provide accessible alt text for logo images.
+- Change colors and fonts to reflect their organization's branding.
+- Preview their site's responsive layout.

 From the Pages workspace, hover over the header component and select the **Edit Site Header** button.